-- 2. Appointments can be made between 9 a.m. and 4 p.m. - 3.
-The MRSSO requests both septic tank lids are exposed for the re-inspection (most tanks have 2).
-There will be a 40\$ (20\$/lid) maximum charge for the MRSSO to assist in locating and excavating the septic tank lids.
+- The re-inspection of your property will be conducted on 7/19/2016.
+Please contact our office if you would like to arrange an alternative inspection appointment. - 3.
+The MRSSO requests that you expose both lids on your septic tank (most tanks have 2).
+There will be a \$40 (\$20/lid) maximum charge for the MRSSO to assist in locating and excavating the septic tank lids.
 This fee will be invoiced upon completion of the re-inspection.
 No cost will be incurred if excavation is not required.
-The MRSSO will re-cover the tank when the inspection is completed at no cost, unless it is determined that a pump-out is required. - 4.
-The septic re-inspection will include the following items: - Determining location of all systems - Measurement of separation distances to key lot features - Visual inspection of tank structure - Measurement of tank contents - Visual inspection of bed - Briefing the homeowner on proper system maintenance and operation. - 5.
-A copy of the septic re-inspection report will be left on-site with an invoice for tank excavation, if required. - 6.
-If you choose not to have the MRSSO conduct the re-inspection of the septic system, please contact our office for more information regarding Third Party inspections.
-The cost of these inspections is at the discretion of the Third Party Inspector.
+The MRSSO will re-cover the tank when the inspection is completed (at no cost) unless it is determined that a pump-out is required.
+The tank inspection includes a visual inspection of the tank components and measurement of sludge and scum in the tank.
+Please do not pump tank before the re-inspection.

+- 4. The septic re-inspection will include the following items: - Determining location of all systems - Measurement of separation distances to key lot features - Visual inspection of tank structure - Measurement of tank contents Please do not pump tank before inspection. - Visual inspection of bed - Briefing the homeowner on proper system maintenance and operation. - 5.
+A copy of the septic re-inspection report will be left on-site. - 6.
+If you choose not to have the MRSSO conduct the re-inspection of your sewage system, please contact our office for more information regarding Third Party inspections.
+The cost of these inspections is at the discretion of the Third Party Inspector and the cost is not covered under the Township program.
+Administration fees will apply.